guibrandalisee/guibrandalisee/README.md

 ## Hey, i'm Guilherme Brandalise welcome to my GitHub

+🌎 I'm Brazilian and I currently live in Brazil

 🎒 I'm a software engineering student

 💻 I have a technical degree in IT